rvion/CushyStudio/README.md

 https://github.com/rvion/CushyStudio/assets/2150990/2121db07-c246-4523-ac0e-294572450b32

-### 3.1.3. support ComfyUI workflow natively
+### 3.1.3.
+Support ComfyUI workflow natively

 **_🛋️ CushyStudio_** is directly compatible with **_ComfyUI_** workflow json format and images.
 Add them to the action folder to quickly use them inside CushyStudio.

-you can convert them to actions in cone click t
+You can convert them to actions in cone click t

 ## 3.2.
 Real-time enabled